haskell/haskell-platform/download-website/contents.markdown

 **The [Alex] lexer generator**

-Alex is a lex-like lexer generator for Haskell
+Alex is a lex-like lexer generator for Haskell.

 **The hsc2hs foreign language binding tool**

-Often you need to call C libraries from Haskell. hsc2hs is a preprocessor for binding Haskell to C, that automates much of the work.
+Often you need to call C libraries from Haskell. hsc2hs is a preprocessor for binding Haskell to C that automates much of the work.

 **The GHC Profiler**